-The Federal Post Card Application (FPCA) submission deadline for using Vote4DC and the mobile app is October 11, 2016.
-Any applications submitted after this date will be processed for registration after the November 8, 2016 General Election.
+The Federal Post Card Application (FPCA) submission deadline for using Vote4DC and the mobile app is May 29, 2018.
+Any applications submitted after this date will be processed for registration after the June 19, 2018 Primary Election.

 1. The classification you choose determines in which election(s) you will be allowed to vote.
 Choose the one that best represents your current situation.